agrogan1/multilevel-thinking/README.md

 # multilevel-thinking

-A short book, or long paper, on multilevel thinking.
+A book draft of an introduction to multilevel thinking.

 [https://agrogan1.github.io/multilevel-thinking/](https://agrogan1.github.io/multilevel-thinking/)